 Even if you’ve never heard the term selection bias, you likely already have a grasp of what it means.
 It’s a staple of our current culture and social media use.
 People love to post pictures from their great vacation or fancy restaurant meal, but rarely do you see the bill.
 Cute kids and sleeping dogs are also more fun to share than their crying and barking alter egos.
-This can easily lead to the idea that other people are living some perfect life, void of the challenges that we all face.
+This can easily lead to the idea that other people are living some perfect life, devoid of the challenges that we all face.
 Therein lies the bias.
 You only see the selected information instead of the full data set.

 Don’t get me wrong.
 I’m not here to complain about people posting happy events from their lives.
 This type of selection bias is part of human nature.
 It’s more fun to share good news than bad.
 I try to provide a balance between the positives and negatives of our alternative lifestyle in my writing, but I’m sure I’m also guilty of skewing towards the positive.
 I’m much more inspired to write posts when exciting and interesting things are happening.
 Sitting around being bored because I can’t travel anywhere doesn’t lend itself to a post.
 It’s important to realize that this bias exists, whether you’re scrolling Instagram, reading blog posts, or making investments.